 These kids are clever, do not let them fool you.
-They pick up on things easily, and one of the things they pick up on is stress.
+Instead, they pick up on things quickly, and one of the things they pick up on is stress.

-Not only do they not want to interact with stressed Dad, but they also become stressed themselves.
+Not only do they not want to interact with a stressed dad, but they also become stressed themselves.

-There are many things that you can do to reduce stress so take some time to learn these important life skills.
+You can do many things to reduce stress, so take time to learn these essential life skills.
 It will pay dividends in the long run!

-Over time, your shouting will just be white noise.
-It means nothing.
+Over time, your shouting will be white noise.

 It is easy to shout too much, but take the path less traveled and only shout when completely necessary.
 If they are putting their lives in danger, shout.
-If they are whining for no good reason, talk to them or walk away.
+Talk to them or walk away if they are whining for no good reason.

-When your child does not like Dad, it causes a family divide.
-Dad feels left out, Mom feels overworked.
-Being a parent involves teamwork (and patience) so be sure to put a stop to any developing bond issues.
+When your child does not like dad, it causes a family divide.
+Dad feels left out; mom feels overworked.
+Being a parent involves teamwork (and patience), so be sure to stop any developing bond issues.

 Only when you have a good relationship with your toddler can you begin to enjoy life as a parent.
 You get to play a huge part in your child developing into a fully functioning human being, which is a joy to behold!